Rastislav Kružliak

-Rastislav Kružliak (born 11 July 1999) is a Slovak professional footballer who plays for Ružomberok as a forward.
+Rastislav Kružliak (born 11 July 1999) is a Slovak professional footballer who plays for UFC Tadten as a forward.
 His cousin, Dominik Kružliak is playing for DAC Dunajská Streda.

 Club career

 Kružliak made his professional Fortuna Liga debut for Ružomberok in matchday one fixture of 2018–19 Fortuna liga season against iClinic Sereď on 21 July 2018.
 The match concluded as a goal-less tie.
 Kružliak came on the pitch in the 74th minute, replacing Tihomir Kostadinov.
 By the end of the season Kružliak had made 8 league appearances (plus 2 in Slovanft Cup), but always as a substituting player.

+He made a transfer to Austrian fifth league side UFC Tadten in 2022.
+In July 2023 he scored a game-winning goal in the fourth minute of added time against USV Halbturn and helped his team stay in the league on the last matchday.